dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 	app.UseMvc();
 }
 ```

 This change completes the configuration of our application to support JWT-based authentication.

-You can find the source code of the project we are going to illustrate in this article in this [Github repository](https://github.com/andychiare/netcore2-jwt).

 ## Differences from previous .NET Core version